theonlydevrai/playlist_song_recommender/SETUP_GUIDE.md

 - For Atlas: Check Network Access allows your IP
 - For Local: Make sure MongoDB service is running

-### "Spotify authentication failed"
+### "Playlist not found" or "Cannot access playlist"

-- Check `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`
+- Make sure the playlist is **public** (not private)
-- Verify redirect URI is exactly `http://localhost:3001/auth/callback`
+- Check the URL is correct and complete
-- Make sure you added the redirect URI in Spotify Dashboard
+- The playlist owner may have changed its visibility

 ### "Gemini API error" or mood analysis fails